“Mike Davis, like Chuck Norris, has no time or use for the shift key. He will shift your brain into a new dimension.” Ken Youens-Clark

 In Jan of 2013, Mike launched Tmpf Records and over the course of 6 weeks released 3 albums under his own leadership.
 I See Better With My Eyes Closed is a pianoless quartet album which marries the lyrical and the abstract deftly.
 It Won’t Get Dark is an incredibly intense and probing duo album featuring Mike Davis on acoustic bass and Niclas Hoglind on acoustic guitar.
 The two play expertly crafted and arranged songs with an almost psychic level of communication during solos.
 Fortunes and Hat-tricks, Vol. 1 features music spontaneously composed by Mike Davis, Jacob Duncan and Jason Tiemann using 2 innovative improvisation techniques.
 The three improvisers work as one composer – defining and refining roles, themes and abstractions, all while simultaneously leading and submitting, creating canvas and paint and piece all in a moment.

 Mike is currently working on a project entitled Universal Will To Become.
 It is an epic small jazz ensemble work, deconstructing and then reconstructing the Kurt Vonnegut novel Sirens of Titan.
 Mike seeks to explore and evoke the novel’s themes and big questions through composition and focused improvisation.
-Additionally, Mike is currently collaborating with Dallas-based pianist Brad Williams on material development for a trio album to be recorded in the fall of 2013.

 Over the years Mike has been fortunate to perform and record with many musical greats including Airto Moreira, Norah Jones, Steve Gadd, Ed Thigpen, Doc Cheatham, Bobby Womack, Ellen Greene, Peter Erskine and Pancho Sanchez to name a few.
 He was a regular member of the bands Little Jack Melody and His Young Turks and The Pasties.
 He studied music at the renowned University of North Texas.
 He has performed all across the US and all over the world.